 LouCity returned to the USL Championship's final in 2019, continuing the club's run of excellence.

-Key dates in Louisville City FC history
+Key Louisville City FC dates

 • Jan.
 14, 2014: Orlando City SC owners discuss transferring franchise with Louisville supporters